microsoft/nni/docs/en_US/FeatureEngineering/Overview.md

         Parameters
         ----------
         indices : bool
-        Default False
+        Default False.
 If True, the return value will be an array of integers, rather than a boolean mask.

         Returns
         -------
         list :
         returns support: An index that selects the retained features from a feature vector.
         If indices are False, this is a boolean array of shape [# input features], in which an element is True iff its corresponding feature is selected for retention.
         If indices are True, this is an integer array of shape [# output features] whose values are indices into the input feature vector.
         """